odrodrig/odrspiceworks-example/docs/apis/inventory.md

 ##### Attributes

-All attributes that are available to create an asset or device can be updated.
-In addition, you can also update the following:
+**All attributes that are available to create an asset or device can be updated.**
+Furthermore, you can use the update call with these additional fields:

 Name | Type | Description
 -----|------|--------------